dsmolina/ec530finalproj/README.md

 # ec530finalproj

 Final project for BU EC530 course.
 I made a text translator with text to speech capabilities.
-To run: <br />
+To run:

-pip install -r requirements.txt <br />
+pip install -r requirements.txt

-python app.py <br />
+python app.py

 Thank you!